 Should I choose Psychotherapy or Psychoanalysis?

-Although I offer the same understanding and attention as I do in psychotherapy, psychoanalysis is a deeper process.
+Although I offer the same understanding and attention that I do in psychotherapy, psychoanalysis is a deeper process.
 With the frequency of 3-5 sessions per week, psychoanalysis is effective for persistent symptoms, traumatic histories that haunt you and thread through your life, or for deeper self-exploration and change.

 What can I expect from psychoanalysis?